What we do with your data

 DevClass takes the protection of your information very seriously.
 We use encryption (SSL) to protect your personal data when appropriate, and all the information provided to DevClass is stored securely once we receive it.

 DevClass may store your personal data on secure servers either on our premises or in secure third party data centres.

-Cogeco Peer 1, whose servers are located in the EEA, hosts DevClass’s Website.
+Aptum Technologies Ltd, whose servers are located in the EEA and the USA, hosts DevClass’s Website

 As a data subject you have a number of rights in relation to your personal data.
 Below, we have described the various rights that you have, as well as how you can exercise them.

 You may, at any time, request access to the personal data that we hold which relates to you (you may have heard of this right being described as a “subject access request”).

 Please note that this right entitles you to receive a copy of the personal data that we hold about you in order to enable you to check that it is correct and to ensure that we are processing that personal data lawfully.
 It is not a right that allows you to request personal data about other people, or a right to request specific documents from us that do not relate to your personal data.

 You can exercise this right at any time by writing to us using the contact details set out here and telling us that you are making a subject access request.
 You do not have to fill in a specific form to make this kind of request.

 You may, at any time, request that we correct personal data that we hold about you which you believe is incorrect or inaccurate.
 You may also ask us to erase personal data if you do not believe that we need to continue retaining it (you may have heard of this right described as the “right to be forgotten”).